GarySimons/Gary_Simons/README.md

 The projects page highlighs some of the **work I have been doing.** Each project is in a coloured panel with the website showing in a graphic line drawing of a laptop.
 A **view button** under each title opens a **large modal** with larger images of a laptop, tablet and phone.
 There is a short description of the website, a list of programs and languages used and a link to the **live website.** This gives the user an insight into the thinking behind the site and the way it was built.
 They can see how it displays on different devices, and then link to the website to see for themselves.
 I used the two websites that I have built as **Milestone Projects** and made two **fake website homepages** to show how it would work with more.

 ### Contact
-The contact page simply holds an **form for for users to fill in and contact me.** I kept the wording on the page very **inviting and conversational** to help the user feel more at ease and give a **friendly vibe.** At the bottom of this page is the footer, which again holds links to my **LinkedIn, GitHub, Twitter, Facebook, Instagram** and a **downloadable pdf of my CV.** It has a copyright sign off and a link to the **'hidden' admin page.**
+The contact page simply holds a **form for for users to fill in and contact me.** I kept the wording on the page very **inviting and conversational** to help the user feel more at ease and give a **friendly vibe.** At the bottom of this page is the footer, which again holds links to my **LinkedIn, GitHub, Twitter, Facebook, Instagram** and a **downloadable pdf of my CV.** It has a copyright sign off and a link to the **'hidden' admin page.**

 ### Admin
 The admin page is the **interface with the MongoDB database.** It shows a panel showing the **stored data.** Beside each of the listings are two buttons, **edit** and **delete.** Below is a **add new skill** button.